Yiling-Huo/eye-tracking-workshop-slides/_handout/week3.md

 # pandoc week3.md -o week3.pdf -d default.yml
 ---

 Research on eye movements in reading has a history of more than a century.
 In contrast, eye movements have only started to become a popular measure in studies of spoken language processing within the last couple of decades.
 In these studies, participants' eye movements to a visual display are recorded as they follow instructions, listen to sentences, or generate utterances about the "visual world".
 The visual world paradigm allows researchers to study real-time language comprehension and production in natural tasks.
+Today we will first talk about components of the visual world paradigm, before discussing (only a fraction of) the most classic or interesting research questions that it has been used to address.

 # The visual world paradigm